lrvillan/RevivalMod/README.md

-# RevivalMod for SPT-AKI 🚑
+# RevivalMod for SPT 🚑

 ## Overview
 RevivalMod adds a second-chance mechanic to Single Player Tarkov.
 Instead of immediately dying when taking lethal damage, you'll enter a critical state and can use a defibrillator to revive yourself and continue your raid.